Request for Proposals - 4th & WI Avenue

 The Redevelopment Authority of the City of Milwaukee (“RACM”) is excited to present this Request for Proposals (“RFP”) for an unprecedented transit-oriented development opportunity in the City of Milwaukee, and one of the most unique transit-oriented development opportunities in the Midwest.

-The approximately 58,660 SF parcel is located in the heart of downtown Milwaukee, on Milwaukee's main thoroughfare, Wisconsin Avenue.
-Directly to the north of the site is the proposed Vel R. Phillips Plaza, which, when open, will include a 3,000 SF pavilion for a café, a stop for Milwaukee’s streetcar system The Hop and a future stop for the proposed bus rapid transit line on Wisconsin Avenue.
+The approximately 55,626 SF parcel is located in the heart of downtown Milwaukee, on Milwaukee's main thoroughfare, Wisconsin Avenue.
+Directly to the north of the site is the proposed Vel R. Phillips Plaza, which, when open in 2024, will include a 2,900 SF building for food/beverage service, a stop for the East-West Bus Rapid Transit line along Wisconsin Avenue opening in 2023 and a future stop for Milwaukee’s streetcar system The Hop.

 Now is the time to develop this key parcel in downtown Milwaukee.